-This cup product depends on the choice of the prime-to-$p$ level group $U^p$, but this can be eliminated by renormalising by $\operatorname{vol} V$.
+(Here $\Lambda_L(-)$ denotes the Iwasawa algebra with $L$-coefficients.)
+This cup product depends on the choice of the prime-to-$p$ level group $U^p$, but this can be eliminated by renormalising by $\vol V$.
 Unwinding the definition of the $p$-adic $L$-function given in \cite{LPSZ1}, we reach the following explicit formula:

 \begin{proposition} For $(q, r)$ as above, the value of the measure

 at $(-1-r_2 + q, r)$ is $\tfrac{p^3}{(p+1)^2(p-1)} \wZ^p(w^p, \uPhi^p)\cL_{p, \nu}(\Pi, \uchi; -1-r_2 + q, r)$. \end{proposition}

 Summarising the above discussion, we have the following: